EdEnStonne/BeyondTheWest/README.md

 ## The Slugcats :
 As said above, 3 slugcats awaits you : The Trailseeker, The Core and The Spark !
+Their main abilities will be summarized here, you can learn more about them on the [Rain World Modded Wiki](https://rainworldmods.miraheze.org/wiki/Beyond_The_West) !

 ### The Trailseeker
 The Trailseeker has specialized itself into exploring every corner of the world.
 Its pounce are shorter but longer, and it has alot of new movement tech regarding walls !